eyecuelab/labnotebook/README.md

 Replace the `p-category` attribute with the post category.
 This text is displayed above each post.

 Type your post below the Front Matter block.
 Follow the Markdown [syntax guide](https://help.github.com/articles/markdown-basics/).

+Save the post with this naming convention:

+`YYYY-MM-DD-hello-world.md`

+- Replace `YYYY-MM-DD` with the post date.
+- Replace `hello-world` with a web-friendly title for your post.
+This will become part of the web address once your post is published.

 ## Publish a post to the web